 Event Management: Events

 An event is a change of state that has significance for the management of a configuration item or IT service.
 An event covers any kind of minor and major changes in an IT Service provider and is managed by the Event Management Process.
 Failure of an application is an event and a wrong password entry of a user is an event as well.
-The term Event is also used to mean an alert or notification created by any IT Service, configuration item or monitoring tool in this process.
-So, an alert is a type of an event.
+The term Event is also used to mean an alert or notification created by any IT Service, configuration item, or monitoring tool in this process.
+So, an alert is a type of event.
 Events typically require IT Operations personnel to take action and often lead to incidents being logged.
-For instance, we have given reaching full capacity in a disk as an example of alert and locking the account of a user after three incorrect login attempts as an example of an event.
+For instance, we have given reaching full capacity in a disk as an example of an alert and locking the account of a user after three incorrect login attempts as an example of an event.
 Both of these examples require the action of IT Operations personnel to take action.
-A disk that reached its full capacity must be emptied and locked user account must be fixed as well.
+A disk that reached its full capacity must be emptied and the locked user account must be fixed as well.

 Types of events in the Event Management Process

 The second type of event that is managed is an exception.
-Exceptions refer to an unexpected pattern of an activity in an IT Service provider.
+Exceptions refer to an unexpected pattern of activity in an IT Service provider.
 For instance, if a user enters an incorrect password while attempting to log into an application or if a PC scan shows that unauthorized software is installed, these are examples of exceptions.
-We expect a user to log on an application correctly with the correct password or we expect that a PC runs without a virus.
+We expect a user to log on to an application correctly with the correct password or we expect that a PC runs without a virus.
 Therefore, these are examples of an exception event type.

-The third and last type of event that is managed in the Event Management Process is unusual operation.
-Unusual operations refer to an unexpected situation but not an extreme operation.
+The third and last type of event that is managed in the Event Management Process is an unusual operation.
+Unusual operations refer to an unexpected situation but not an extreme operations.
 For instance, while monitoring an application server, it is noticed that there is a high level of CPU usage or the disk of the server fills in too fast.
-These are examples of unusual operations and the root cause of these unusual operations must be identified to fix to get back into usual and expected operation.
+These are examples of unusual operations and the root cause of these unusual operations must be identified to fix to get back into usual and expected operations.
 Therefore, an unusual operation is a sign that the situation requires monitoring with greater precision.